Table of Contents

 How is diagonal communication applied in an organization?

 Diagonal communication is highly beneficial in a large organization as there are multiple departments, each carrying out its own set of tasks.
-This gives rise to a larger communication network between various managers and teams.
+This creates a bigger communication network among managers and teams.

 It benefits a company in reaching its goals when there is interdependence between different sectors.
 This helps in increasing work coordination and achieving tasks faster.